-Written by Ryan on Friday the 20th of October 2017.
+Written by Active Minds on Friday the 20th of October 2017.

 Creativity can have a hugely beneficial impact on people living with dementia.
 The completion of a piece of artwork gives a sense of pride and promotes continued independence.
 It can also help lift a person living with dementia’s mood and encourage them to engage and socialise, whether that’s one-on-one, with you or another carer, or in an activity group environment.

 As your loved one’s dementia progresses, they may start to struggle to undertake the hobbies they once enjoyed, such as painting, a soothing and relaxing past-time.
 However, regardless of a person’s dementia diagnosis and dexterity, painting can still be enjoyed.
 Products like Aquapaint, are an accessible art activity that allows a person living with dementia to still achieve the relaxation and pride that painting elicits.
 Each pack contains 5 different images that appear once water is brushed over them.
 As the paper dries, the image fades, ready to be used time and time again.

 Encourage your loved one to get colourful and help them create their very own everlasting flower bouquet.
 Together, using green crepe paper, twist the material to form stems, then cut out individual petals using a variety of brightly coloured crepe paper and stick them to the stems.
 You may find, after you have helped initially, that your loved one is able to continue to create the flowers unaided, and create their very own beautiful bunch, which they can keep in a vase on display.